Assisted Reproduction for Gays Living Abroad

-After your egg donor and gestational carrier have been screened and approved by RSC you will be contacted to schedule an in-person consultation with our Donor Egg and Gestational Carrier Team in our Lexington, MA office.
+After your egg donor and gestational carrier have been screened and approved you will be contacted to schedule an in-person consultation with the Donor Egg and Gestational Carrier Team at our Lexington, MA office.
 This cannot be done over the phone and your partner must attend the consultation as well.

 There are several costs associated with a donor egg and gestational surrogate IVF cycle.

 • Testing: ~$2,000 each (so ~$4,000 if both you and your partner are contributing sperm)